Adaptive Time Series Reasoning via Segment Selection: Experiments

 \subsection{Benchmarking Results}

 \textbf{Comparison with general LLMs and time-series reasoning models.} Table~\ref{tab:multi_task_results} shows that ARTIST achieves the best overall performance across all benchmarks.
 Relative to the strongest baseline on each dataset and metric, ARTIST improves average accuracy by 6.46\%.
 RL further improves performance beyond SFT.
 Compared with SFT, adding RL increases average accuracy from 63.61\% to 69.26\%. \textbf{Comparison with vision--language reasoning models.} Table~\ref{tab:image_based_baseline} compares ARTIST with VLM baselines that operate on plotted time series.
-ARTIST is best on five of six datasets (ETI, RCW, ECG-QA, TSQA, TRQA), while TimeMaster+RL performs substantially better on Sleep-QA.
+ARTIST is best on five of six datasets (ETI, RCW, ECG-QA, TSQA, TRQA), while TimeMaster+RL performs better on Sleep-QA.
 We also observe that on ECG- and EEG-based datasets (ECG-QA and Sleep-QA), even VLMs without task-specific fine-tuning can be highly competitive, which may reflect stronger prior exposure to similar biomedical plots during pretraining.
+To test whether this gap on Sleep-QA reflects a limitation of the segment selection mechanism or of the input modality itself, we additionally instantiate \algoname with a VLM backbone that consumes time series as plots.
+Under this representation, \algoname surpasses TimeMaster on Sleep-QA, indicating that the gap is primarily modality-driven rather than caused by the controller-reasoner design (Appendix~\ref{app:sleepqa_modality}).